Danny Wallace (humorist): Are You Dave Gorman?

 In 1999, Wallace challenged comedian Dave Gorman, who at the time was his flatmate, to find 54 other people called Dave Gorman ("one for every card in the pack, including the Jokers").
 Wallace accompanied Gorman on his quest and the men created Are You Dave Gorman?, an award-winning comedy stage show about what happened during their journey.
 A BBC series, also co-written and co-produced by Wallace, followed, as did a book, written by both men.

 Join Me

 In 2003, Wallace's book Join Me was published.
 The book explains how he "accidentally started a 'cult'" called Join Me.

 The movement would go global, with each member committing to undertaking one random act of kindness for a stranger every Friday ("Good Fridays").
 Tens of thousands joined.
 Join Me celebrates "Karmageddon 10" in December 2011.
-Traditionally, hundreds of members travel to London for the meet-up and undertake good deeds for strangers, with Wallace present.

 The movement is now generally referred to as the "Karma Army", although members are still typically "Joinees".
 He became a minor celebrity in Belgium whilst on his quest for Joinees.
 While on a book tour through America, Wallace was dubbed a "Generation X legend" by the Wisconsin State Journal.